-We’ve all heard that Christmas is a time for giving and it’s a great idea to get your pet something special, but things can quickly become costly.
-Especially if your entire family now also expects you to buy for their pets.
+If you want to treat your kitty, it’s a great idea to get your pet something special, but things can quickly become costly.

 Not only can handmade gifts be cheaper, but they can also feel a lot more personal (after all, it takes a lot of effort to make a present.
 Trust me, I know!).
 So, for your feline friend, or the friend in your life with a feline, we’ve put together a simple tutorial on how to make a cat toy using (mostly) things you might already have at home.